 on Coronado Island at the renowned Hotel Del Coronado was a spectacular success!

 The Del Coronado on Coronado Island in San Diego is one of the most famous and historic hotels in the nation.
 Over the last two years the hotel and facilities have been extensively renovated and now with Hilton having taken over management, further renovation will continue and the computer processes and procedures will be further updated.
 We have been able to negotiate a room rate about $100 lower than what was offered by the Santa Barbara Four Seasons and extended at the conference rate for 3 days before and after the meeting.
 The conference room is like no other I have ever seen.
 It allows classroom seating for all attendees with room for growth.
 For Q&A, panels, and breaks, we retracted the blackout blinds and the entire curved back wall became a panoramic view of sand and ocean! (below) A large exhibit hall (the famous Crown room) has given us lots of room for more exhibitors and breakfast and breaks.
-Next year lunches will be in the interior courtyard of the old section close to the conference room and with ample shade, which had not been possible the last two years on the grass out front (below).
-Registration Sunday morning will continue to be on a landing outside of the conference room (below).
-Just walk along the path toward the ocean from outside of the main entrance (below).
+Next year lunches will be in the interior courtyard of the old section close to the conference room and with ample shade, which had not been possible the first two years on the grass out front (below).
+Registration is across from the conference room.
 The Del is unique in owning their section of beach with lounge chairs and umbrellas and watersports available.
 And don’t miss the famous California sunsets!
 The hotel is immediately adjacent to the quaint town of Coronado which has a variety of restaurants in different price ranges, and there are alternative accommodations on the island and across the bridge on the mainland for spillover and for those wishing to spend less for lodging.
 Also there are over 70 B&Bs on the island.
 The hotel is only 10-15 minutes from Lindbergh Field and there are many more airlines and flights offering connections to San Diego.

 Most of you are probably aware of what a great city San Diego is for weather and activities.
 In late July there is very little fog.
 The island is close to Old Town across the bay and to the world famous SeaWorld and San Diego Zoo, and within a reasonable drive to Safari Park, LEGOLAND and Disneyland.
 The other attractions are too numerous to list and make it a place to enjoy year after year for individuals or families (https://www.google.com/#q=what+to+do+in+San+Diego ).